ctolkien/FitogramInterview/README.md

 I've not implemented running EF migrations on startup.
 Please run `dotnet ef database update` to apply the migration to add `Notes` to the `Booking`

+I've not gone further with adding tests.
+I

-These are all minor but they might be fun to talk about during the review
+These are all minor but they might be fun to talk about during the review:

 - The Roslyn rules are a bit restrictive and I wonder if that reflects the production code base and, if so, has the team been happy with them?
 For example, if you add an EF migration via the dotnet tool then you cannot immediately remove the migration via the same tool if you're not happy with the name because it attempts to build the project which will fail because of a rule violation on the newly added files.